Lex Frieden Employment Awards

 Since 1979, the Governor's Committee has worked to highlight the efforts of employers to hire and retain employees with disabilities, and to recognize Best Practices that positively affect employees with disabilities within the workplace.
 An employer whose philosophy is to support employment opportunities for all Texans, including people with disabilities, benefits the local community as well as the state.
 The attitude of working as a partner in the community is considered a strength to be highlighted and encouraged by the presentation of our annual Employment Awards.
 The active and enthusiastic promotion of business opportunities for people with disabilities is also an important element in the consideration of the award.

 Each year during the month of October (National Disability Employment Awareness Month), a local committee in Texas hosts the Annual Employment Awards Ceremony, and the winners in each of several categories are introduced to an appreciative audience.
 Award categories include large, medium, and small employers, as well as non-profit employers, the Entrepreneurship Award, Martha Arbuckle Award and the Governor’s Trophy.

 The Lex Frieden Employment Awards Brochure is also available in large print upon request.

 How to Submit a Nomination

-Nominations are due by July 15 of each year.
+Nominations are due by August 31 of each year.
 Please submit the appropriate Entry Form for your nomination.
-See Submission Guidelines for more information.

 The group and individual categories are: